All of Us Are Dead (webtoon)

+Volumes

 Adaptation

 In April 2020, the news of the production of a Netflix original series was announced, and director Lee Jae-gyu is in charge of directing it.

 In July 2020, an official report came out that the final casting of the five main students who will lead the play has been confirmed.
 They are Yoon Chan-young as Lee Cheong-san, Park Ji-hu as Nam On-jo, Cho Yi-hyun as Choi Nam-ra, Lomon as Lee Su-hyeok, and Yoo In-soo as Yoon Gwi-nam.

+The series was featured on the South Korean reality music show Webtoon Singer, premiered on the streaming service TVING on February 17, 2023, which featured K-pop artists' performances combining webtoons with extended reality technology.